Maximal edge-traversal time in First Passage Percolation: Introduction

-where the infimum is over all paths $\Gamma$ from $v$ to $w$ and $\Gamma\subset D$.
-If such path does not exist, we set the infinity instead. \item We use $c>0$ for a small constant and $C>0$ for a large constant.
-They may change from line to line. \item $[\cdot]$ is a floor function, i.e., $[x]$ is the greatest integer less than or equal to $x$. \item Given $x,y\in\R^d$, denote by $d_p(\cdot,\cdot)$ the $p$-norm.
-We only use $p=1$ or $p=\infty$ in this article.
-It is useful to extend the definition as
+where the infimum is taken over all paths $\gamma\subset D$ from $v$ to $w$.
+If such a path does not exist, then we set the infinity instead. \item We use $c,$ $c_i$, $C$ and $C_i$ with $i\in \N$ for positive constants.
+They may change from line to line.
+Typically, $c$ and $c_i$ are used for small constants and $C$ and $C_i$ for large ones. \item The symbol $\lf\cdot\rf$ is a floor function, i.e. $\lf x\rf$ is the greatest integer less than or equal to $x$. \item It is useful to extend the definition to measure the $p$-norm between two sets as